ava-labs/teleporter/README.md

 ## Deploy TeleporterRegistry to a Subnet

 There should only be one canonical `TeleporterRegistry` deployed for each chain, but if one does not exist, it is recommended to deploy the registry so Teleporter dApps can always use the most recent Teleporter version available.
-The registry does not need to be deployed to the same address on every chain, therefore does not need a Nick's method transaction.
+The registry does not need to be deployed to the same address on every chain, and therefore does not need a Nick's method transaction.
 To deploy, run the following command from the root of the repository:

 ```bash
 ./scripts/deploy_registry.sh --version <version> --rpc-url <url> --private-key <private_key> [OPTIONS]